Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Programmin/Python/Pyenv.md

 `pyenv install --list | grep " 3\.[678]`

-wich in that case we applied [[Regex]] to filter the result.
+wich in that case we applied [[Wildcards]] to filter the result.
 Once you find the version that you want type:
 `pyenv install -v 3.7.2`

 A great way to get peace of mind that the version of Python you just installed is working properly is to run the built-in test suite: